The 10 Steps to Complete Before | After Your Freshman Advising and Registration Session

 ITS Support for Students for virtual or in-person support

-5. Submit Outstanding Immunization Records
+8. Submit Any Outstanding Immunization Records

 Be sure to submit any outstanding MMR/MEN records if applicable.